Catholic Church response to the Medjugorje apparitions: Position and investigations of the Holy See (1996–2017)

-In response to an inquiry from a French bishop, in March 1996 then Archbishop Tarcisio Bertone, Secretary of the Congregation for the Doctrine of the Faith under Cardinal Joseph Ratzinger (the future Pope Benedict XVI), stated that official pilgrimages to Medjugorje, if presumed as a place of authentic Marian apparitions, nor not permitted to be organized neither on the parish nor on the diocesan level.
+In response to an inquiry from a French bishop, in March 1996 then Archbishop Tarcisio Bertone, Secretary of the Congregation for the Doctrine of the Faith, stated that official pilgrimages to Medjugorje, if presumed as a place of authentic Marian apparitions, were not permitted to be organized neither on the parish nor on the diocesan level.
 The following June, in response to reporters' questions, Joaquin Navarro-Valls, spokesman for Holy See Press Office, said that Archbishop Bertone was referring specifically to official pilgrimages.
 He also said that Catholic parishes and dioceses were not allowed to organize pilgrimages to Medjugorje, as that might have given the impression of a canonical endorsement.